conorgilmer/mosceal/README.md

 ## Mo Scéal (My Story) - a bit of my social presence and stuff

 This site is just a list of various web stuff, links social media etc. A kind of online desktop.
-And also fiddle about with an API or seven, widgets buttons
+And also fiddle about with an API or seven, widgets buttons.
+Ultmately it is to bring a central point as to where all my various online pages and sites can be linked to, and various bits I have hosted on different servers will migrate back to.

 Should Include
 - Twitter (buttons, my tweets, hastagged, other tweets)